TritonSE/onboarding/writeup/part-1/1-1-Task-list.md

      }
    }
    ```
 9. Using the existing `getTask` and `createTask` functions as guides, complete the implementation of `getAllTasks`.
+Be sure to process each individual element of the list from JSON into a `Task` object using `parseTask`.

 ## New component: `TaskItem`